sethyuan/mtj/README.md

 Most protocols are implemented (for reasons of efficiency).
 Only a few infrequent ones are left unimplemented.

-*Norm* and *solve* are implemented, other linear algebra protocols are not implemented yet, but possible.
+All wiki documented linear algebra protocols are implemented, including Norm, QR, Cholesky, LU, SVD, Eigen and a linear solver.

 ## License